TCDSolar/stixpy/docs/quickstart.rst

    sci_files = Fido.fetch(sci_query[0][[4,-1]])
    sci_files = sorted(sci_files)

-.. note::  The order the downloaded files are returned may vary so bear this in mind.

 Now lets create a spectrogram, similar ot Sunpy Map and TimeSeries stixpy Procduct can take a number of input types and will return the correct product type.
 In this case we are providing the path to to spectrogram fits file.

 .. plot::
    :context: close-figs
    :include-source: true
    :nofigs:

-   from stixpy.products import Product spec = Product(sci_files[1])
+   from stixpy.product import Product spec = Product(sci_files[1])
    spec